Ghevar: A Delight of Indian Cuisine

 A Rajasthani sweet, Ghevar is traditionally linked with Teej Festival which comes during the monsoon season.
 Teej represents the union of Goddess Parvati & Lord Shiva.
 Besides Rajasthan, the dessert is very famous in nearby states of Uttar Pradesh, Gujarat, Haryana, Delhi, Uttar Pradesh, Madhya Pradesh, etc. This is one of the best sweet in North India.

 Ghevar is normally made in January for Makar Sankranti festival, in March-April for Gangaur festival and in July-August for the festival of Teej.

 There are many types of Ghevar that include Plain Ghevar, Mewa Ghevar & Malai Ghevar.
-When a layered Ghevar is made, sometime people add custard cream at the top of each layer.
-Many people use cardamom powder, pistachios and almonds on the top of these layers when they are wet with sugar.
+When a layered Ghevar is made, sometimes people add custard cream at the top of each layer.
+Many people use cardamom powder, pistachios, and almonds on the top of these layers when they are wet with sugar.
 Another recipe for this sweet is made by making a hole in the center and filling the hole with cream or figs.

-If you want to know more about Indian sweets, you can go to: South Asian Sweets
+If you want to know more about Indian sweets, you can go to South Asian Sweets

 Try some Ghevar recipes at home:-